The Raw Feeding Transition & IBD Recovery Guide

 If you only have 30 seconds, here's what you need to know:

-For dogs with IBD (Inflammatory Bowel Disease), the stakes are higher.
-They need a staged, clinical introduction to avoid flares.
-This makes a 21-day transition straightforward and safest for compromised guts.
+If your dog has IBD (Inflammatory Bowel Disease), the stakes are higher and the gut is more sensitive.
+They require a staged, clinical introduction to avoid painful flares.
+For these compromised guts, a 21-day transition serves as the safest and most effective protocol.

 Aspect Slow Transition (10-14 days) IBD Protocol (14-21 days)